Pack your beach bag with great food-to-go

 Here are a few great takeout places where you can find what you need to make your day at the beach complete.

-HOT TIP: Call ahead to check business hours, and remember: You’ll get your fast food a lot faster if you arrive before — or after — the lunch time rush.
+Call ahead to check business hours, and remember: You’ll get your fast food a lot faster if you arrive before — or after — the lunch time rush.

 2165 Avenida de la Playa